 A: All of the services at the SVSPO are free of charge.

 Q: Are your services only available at SFU’s Burnaby Campus Sexual Violence Support & Prevention Office?

 A: Case Managers can meet you at a location that is most comfortable for you.
 That could be at the Burnaby location of the SVSPO or at another location of your preference on any of SFU's campuses.
-Case Managers can also meet you at an alternate location anywhere in the Lower Mainland.
+Case Managers can also meet you at an alternate location off campus.
 They can also support you remotely by phone, text, email, or Zoom.

 Q: How can I book an appointment?

 A: You can connect with the Case Managers in a variety of ways.
 You can call our support line at 778.782.7233, email us at email@example.com, or connect directly with a Case Manager through their confidential emails and cell phone numbers, located on the Contact Us page on our website.
 Visit our Contact Us page for more information about our virtual drop-in hours.